Sunday, May 31, 2026

 There is something that can be done for Teamfight Ultimates in 2XKO.
 Much more cinematic kick and generic and unique Teamfight Ultimates.
 Instead of thinking Street Fighter X Tekken, let's think a little more in line with Naruto: Clash of Ninja Revolution 2.

 Naruto: Clash of Ninja Revolution 2 introduced 2v2 tag battles and uses tag team ninjutsu that are performed when both teammates' ninjutsu gauge is full, both generic and unique to certain combinations of two certain characters.
 Both the point and assist characters each have their own ninjutsu gauge.
 So I think that the Teamfight Ultimates in 2XKO could definetely work similarly to Naruto: Clash of Ninja Revolution 2's tag team ninjutsu, but with more cinematic kick into them.
 Here are some examples of duos and their unique Teamfight Ultimates and a description of how would they unfold below.
-I may not describe them all, so here they are.
+I may not describe or list them them all, so here they are.

-Vi and Jinx in a duo = Sistership
+Vi and Jinx = Sistership

-Darius and Yasuo in a duo = Hemorhagging Wind
+Darius and Yasuo = Hemorhagging Wind

 I know I said this before, but I'm gonna say it again.
 I think God that we didn't take an L like we did with MultiVersus because holy smokes, that would be darning.
 Talking about Harry Potter.
 I'm so glad that we have been rewarded for our diligence as fans of 2XKO for letting it thrive.
 They were waiting for Harry Potter and the game had to be shut down early.